Thursday, September 30, 2010

 Among these slum cities, Dhaka represents an extreme case.
 The Bangladesh Centre for Advanced Studies estimates that as much as half of Dhaka’s population lives in the vast, hand-built shantytowns that grow here like kudzu on any open patch of ground — beside rail lines, along riverbanks and in swampy lowlands shadowed by high-rise hotels.

 “The megacity of the poor,” is how the urban geographer Nazrul Islam describes his hometown.
 He estimates that about 70 percent of Dhaka’s households earn less than $170 per month.
 The bottom 40 percent take home less than half that, he said.
+Most of the migrants come betting life in Dhaka will beat life in the village.
+Unlike in China, which places stiff restrictions on internal migration, it’s a choice Bangladeshis are free to make.

 The displaced have few options.
 This river-delta nation sits wedged between India and Myanmar and it remains one of the most densely settled countries on Earth.
 Bangladesh’s population of 150 million people — about half the United States — is crammed into an area smaller than the state of Iowa.
 The country has only one administrative and economic center, Dhaka.
 For Bangladeshis on the move, Islam said, “their first destination is always the city, Dhaka.”